Chapter 7:

 I cuffed my hands over my head, yet it still sounded over and over as if reminding me that I was a spectator to a tragedy.
 Meanwhile, Vioshmight was savoring his victory, standing over the body, not eating Viatrix, but not spitting out his bounty either.

-In moments, he marched to where we stood, clearing his mouth's contents to the ground on the way.
+Just as I relaxed, he marched to where we stood, clearing his mouth's contents to the ground on the way.
 The prospective clamor of what could be considered a human made my skin writhe.

 He didn’t speak.
 He wouldn't budge until he leaned down and took a firm hand to my chin.
 He craned my neck up to an uncomfortable degree.
 It was the only way for my eyesight to truly reach his.
 He glared and licked his lips with a perverse expression and curling tongue.
 I felt like I was going to break.
 I felt like I was prey.
-What does he possibly want?
+What did he possibly want?

 I was paralyzed.
 It seemed like Asa was going through the same, only managing to scoff at his statement.
 I felt like apologizing and begging for my life at the same time.
+It was an expected response to overwhelming authority.

 Vioshmight crouched dangerously lower.
 The overflowing mass of muscle encompassed my sight.
 He played with my nose and wrestled my hair with obvious wicked ecstasy.
-I shivered like someone left out in the snow till frostbite.
+I shivered like someone left out in the cold till frostbite.

 “Bah, get on with it.
 Go!”
 Vioshmight commanded with the air of a general supposedly growing bored.